nanocurrency/nano-docs/docs/integration-guides/websockets.md

 ## Configuration

-For details on configuring websockets within a node, see the [websocket section of Running a Node Configuration](/running-a-node/configuration#websocket).
+For details on configuring websockets within a node, see the [websocket section of Running a Node Configuration](/running-a-node/configuration#nodewebsocket).

-With the default configuration, localhost clients should connect to `ws://[::1]:7078`.

 ## Acknowledgement